Roses – Recipes

 Rose Hip:

 A rose hip (or “hep”) is the round orange-to-reddish “fruit” (also called “haw”) formed after the flower of a rose has bloomed.
 The hip is the seedpod of the plant.
 Some hops are better-tasting and bigger than others.
 Rosa rugosa, the Japanese rose varieties, flower with large and lovely blooms in almost every color.
 They also grow the largest rose hips, about 1 inch across.
 Which are much easier to work with.
 Sweetbriar eglantine (Rosa eglanteria) also has good hips.
-The sweetbriars have the extra gift of leaves that smell like ripe apples and can be added to your potpourri.
+The sweetbriars have the extra gift of aromatic leaves that smell like ripe apples and can be added to your potpourri.
 Wild rose hips are also good.
 There are wild roses in every state except Hawaii.
 The rugosa has escaped and gone native in some areas.

-Harvesting Hips
+Harvesting Hips:

 Some people gather hips any time after they have turned from yellow to orange and on to scarlet.
 Some wait for the first frost, convinced they taste better after that.
 If allowed to get soft, they're definitely not nice anymore.